Social Icons

 Directed by Robert Stevenson

-The movie is somewhat of an icon.
-It has found its way into the homes of many, and even those who haven’t seen it have heard about it, thanks to references in the ever-popular F.R.I.E.N.D.S.
-TV series (where Phoebe didn’t know that Yeller dies in the end—sorry, spoiler for those who haven’t seen it yet) or its mention in Justice League as Green Lantern/John Stewart’s favorite movie.
+The movie has found its way into the homes of many, and even those who haven’t seen it have heard about it, thanks to references in the ever-popular F.R.I.E.N.D.S.
+TV series (where Phoebe didn’t know that Yeller dies in the end—sorry, spoiler for those who haven’t seen it yet) or its mention in Justice League as Green Lantern/John Stewart’s favourite movie.

 Even the child actor who played Arliss was impressive.
 I ended up loving his portrayal, as his pocket never seemed to lack anything but fun.